evenicoulddoit/django-rest-framework-serializer-extensions/docs/usage-serializers.md

 ### Non-Model relations
 Any child serializer can be expanded, not just Django model relations.
-A common use case for expanding fields may also be to avoid the large overhead from the serialized result, or to avoid unnecessarily computing time-consuming fields.
+A common use case for expanding fields is to avoid serializing unnecessary, perhaps time-consuming to compute, fields.

 ## Multiple child expansion
 As highlighted in our first example at the top of this section, you can also expand *-to-many relationships.
-You may have noticed that by default however, no IDs are provided by default, as doing so would necessarily require a further database query (or a `prefetch_related()` on the initial queryset).
-Instead, many relationships must be expanded explicitly, resulting in something
+You may have noticed that by default however, no IDs are provided, as doing so would necessarily require a further database query (or a `prefetch_related()` on the initial queryset).
+Instead, many relationships must be expanded explicitly, resulting in something like:
-like:

 ```py
 {